Marcel Deviq: Biography

+Early life and business career

 Armand-Marcel Deviq was born on 10 April 1907 in Batna, a city in French Algeria.
 Deviq was a Pied-Noir, an ethnic French person who lived in Algeria.
-His grandfather, a vintner from the French region from Cévennes, moved to Algeria in 1878 after his crops were ruined by insects.
+His grandfather, a vintner from the French region of Cévennes, moved to Algeria in 1878 after his crops were ruined by insects.
 Settling in Batna, he founded a transportation company which provided commercial transit services to surrounding towns using horse-drawn carriages.
 Deviq's father Armand took over the company in 1907 and began establishing routes further into central Algeria, connecting the desert cities of Touggourt and El Oued.
-The company acquired its first truck, a 2.5 T Renault, in 1925, and a connection between Touggourt and Ouargla was made the following year.
+The company acquired its first truck, a 2.5 T Renault, in 1925, and a connection between Touggourt and Ouargla was established the following year.

 In 1928, Deviq graduated from the École Spéciale des Travaux Publics and began working at the company along with his brother René, who was two years younger.
 The company expanded rapidly across the Sahara in the 1930s, with routes able to reach Fort Flatters in the central desert by 1931 and In Guezzam in the far south by 1936.
 Around this period, the Deviq brothers began jointly leading the company, and it was renamed from Armand Deviq et sons to the Compagnie Saharienne Automobile, with Marcel working as director of engineering and René becoming the managing director.

 The outbreak of World War II slowed the company's growth, as spare engine parts became difficult to acquire.
 Deviq was placed under house arrest by the Vichy government due to his sympathies for the Free French Forces, though he was released after only a few months due to the influence the two brothers held in the region.
 The post-war period saw the company achieve wide success, as spare parts were able to be scrapped from surrendered Italian materiel, while an oil boom in the 1950s led to the Compagnie Saharienne Automobile expanding their fleet to 260 vehicles and working with Berliet to develop the Berliet T100, a heavy-duty truck designed for the rough desert environment.
 In 1947, Deviq also became a member of the Société astronomique de France.